Brain Injury – St. Louis Workers Compensation Lawyer

-If you are suffering from any type of brain damage as a result from a work related injury, you are entitled to receive workers’ compensation benefits in Missouri.
+If you are suffering from any type of brain damage due to a work-related injury, you are entitled to receive workers’ compensation benefits in Missouri.

-Brain damage which results from a work related accident or incident is not always easy to define.
+Brain damage that results from a work-related accident or incident is not always easy to define.
 Medically speaking, brain damage is considered to be any injury that causes the destruction or deterioration of brain cells.
-Severity differs greatly from case to case as well as the symptoms, and its cause could be from any type of trauma to the head.
+Severity differs greatly from case to case, as well as the symptoms, and its cause could be any type of trauma to the head.

 What Type of Missouri Workers are at Risk for Brain Damage?